Websites Selected by Librarians

 - Nebraska Blue Book Nebraska's official reference manual - includes job descriptions of elected and appointed officials, and many fascinating facts about Nebraska.
 Previous Editions

-- Nebraska Facts from Enchanted Learning
+- Nebraska Facts, Map and State Symbols from Enchanted Learning

 - Nebraska Farm Bureau information on Nebraska farming